[Zodiolestes AMNH-New York ]

 entirely fills the neurocranium, so the casts of the brain cavity (endocranial casts or endocasts)

 reveal most of the features of the external brain anatomy.
-There are two types of endocranial
+Although

 paleoneurological data are limited to the external anatomy of the brain, they are the